CalvinDong/WheresTheBus/README.md

 This preserves collection history; use the SHA-256 for downstream content deduplication.
 Re-running creates another snapshot: there is no exactly-once ingestion guarantee.

-## What comes next

-This is an ingestion starter, not the Silver transformation or Azure deployment.
-Next, extract static operator tables and turn realtime entities into typed Parquet observations, then join using feed/operator identity, trip, service date, and stop sequence.
-Keep GTFS service-day times beyond 24:00 and Australia/Sydney timezone rules in mind.
-Do not substitute collection date for a missing service date.

-Trip updates contain predictions and reported delays.
-They do **not** establish actual bus arrivals on their own.
-Preserve repeated predictions, cancellations, and skipped stops before defining a reliability metric.
-No arrival matching or on-time percentages are calculated here.

 ## Checks